The Ultimate In Birding Tours

 If we are lucky we will also see one or two of the more tricky or nomadic species of the area, which include Australasian Bittern, Red-chested Buttonquail, Baillon’s, Spotless and Australian Crakes, Australian Painted-snipe and Ground Cuckooshrike.

-More widespread species we may well find in the mallee country include Little Eagle, Collared Sparrowhawk, Common Bronzewing, Little Corella, Rainbow Bee-eater, the exquisite Splendid Fairy-wren, Inland and Chestnut-rumped Thornbills, White-browed Babbler, Hooded Robin, Grey Currawong and, if we are reasonably fortunate, the beautiful Chestnut Quail-thrush.
+More widespread species we may well find in the mallee country include Little Eagle, Collared Sparrowhawk, Common Bronzewing, Little Corella, Rainbow Bee-eater, the exquisite Splendid Fairywren, Inland and Chestnut-rumped Thornbills, White-browed Babbler, Hooded Robin, Grey Currawong and, if we are reasonably fortunate, the beautiful Chestnut Quailthrush.

-Southern Australia & Tasmania: Day 11 After some final birding in the Hattah-Kulkyne, we will make our way to Waikerie, in South Australia, for a two nights stay.
+Afterwards, we will make our way to Berri, in South Australia, for a two nights stay.

 We will make a stop en route at a small mallee reserve where we have an excellent chance of finding the localized White-browed Treecreeper.

-Southern Australia & Tasmania: Day 12 We will spend our time today searching the excellent Gluepot reserve for some of the more difficult to find mallee specialties.
+Southern Australia & Tasmania: Day 11 We will spend our time today searching the excellent Gluepot reserve for some of the more difficult to find mallee specialties.
 Since European settlement, vast tracks of mallee have been cleared for farming.
 The Gluepot reserve is one of the most important areas of almost untouched mallee left in Australia.
-This extensive area of eucalypts is interspersed with areas of both spinifex and heathland, the latter predominantly made up of Banksia, she-oak and tea-tree.
+This extensive area of eucalypts is interspersed with areas of both spinifex and heathland, the latter predominantly made up of banksia, she-oak and tea-tree.
 At this time of year, wildflowers such as everlasting, orchids and others are often prominent, making it a perfect setting for birding.

-In particular, we shall be searching for Gilbert’s Whistler and the more elusive Red-lored Whistler (the latter prefers areas of low, patchy mallee on sandhills), and also the very rare and endangered Black-eared Miner.
 If we are lucky we will find one or two of the more elusive specialities, such as the scarce Black-eared Cuckoo or the nomadic White-fronted Honeyeater.
-There is even a slim but real chance of coming across the uncommon and nomadic Scarlet-chested Parrot at Gluepot, whilst we will also have another chance to pick up the more difficult mallee specialities such as Chestnut Quail-thrush, Striated Grasswren and Southern Scrub-robin.
+There is even a slim but real chance of coming across the uncommon and nomadic Scarlet-chested Parrot at Gluepot, whilst we will also have another chance to pick up the more difficult mallee specialities such as Chestnut Quailhrush and Southern Scrub Robin.

-Southern Australia & Tasmania: Day 14 This morning we will explore the beautiful Flinders Ranges.
+Southern Australia & Tasmania: Days 13-14 While based at Port Augusta, we will be sure to explore the beautiful Flinders Ranges.
 This outstanding area of natural beauty, with rugged escarpments that rise dramatically out of the wide-open plains, deep gorges and watercourses lined with tall river red gums, is rich in birdlife.
-Here we shall be especially keen to find Short-tailed Grasswren (sometimes split from Striated), and we will also be on the lookout for Australian Hobby, Elegant Parrot, and the scarce Grey-fronted Honeyeater.
-Many of the Australian Ringnecks hear appear somewhat intermediate between the ‘Mallee’ and ‘Port Lincoln’ forms.
-Other birds in the area include Southern Boobook, Red-backed Kingfisher and Variegated Fairy-wren.
+Here we shall be especially keen to find Short-tailed Grasswren and we will also be on the lookout for Australian Hobby, Elegant Parrot, and the scarce Grey-fronted Honeyeater.
+Many of the Australian Ringnecks in the area appear somewhat intermediate between the mallee and black-headed Port Lincoln forms.
+Other birds in the area include Southern Boobook, Red-backed Kingfisher and Purple-backed Fairywren.

 We are also likely to encounter the beautiful but localized Yellow-footed Rock Wallaby.

-Later as we head north, our Outback adventure will begin as we head north for a two nights stay in the small motel at Lyndhurst, followed by a two nights stay at Mungerranie.
+Southern Australia & Tasmania: Days 15-18 After leaving Port Augusta, our real Outback Adventure will begin as we head north for a two nights stay at Mungerranie followed by a two nights stay at Lyndhurst.

-Southern Australia & Tasmania: Days 15-17 During these days we will travel through some of the most remote country in Australia, travelling along little-used roads and visiting wild places that harbour many of Australia’s least known and most sought-after specialities.
+During these days we will travel through some of the most remote country in Australia, travelling along little-used roads and visiting wild places that harbour many of Australia’s least known and most sought-after specialities.
 This was once an area that could only be entered by well-equipped 4×4 safaris, but huge improvements to the Outback roads have made access far less difficult.
-Travelling north to Lyndhurst, we reach the Strzelecki Track, where we will explore the southern portion.
-The track runs through typical cattle station country, over-stocked and over-grazed, but nonetheless home to two of Australia’s rarest birds: the elusive Chestnut-breasted Whiteface and the uncommon Thick-billed Grasswren, both of which we shall concentrate on finding.
-Other species in this area include Diamond Dove, the nomadic Budgerigar, Chirruping Wedgebill, Cinnamon Quail-thrush, Rufous Fieldwren, Little Crow and Zebra Finch.
-We will explore a little way along the track, and here, if conditions are favourable, we will find Pied Honeyeater and even the strange and largely nocturnal Letter-winged Kite!

-This is the most outstanding area for birds of prey in Australia and many of the more difficult to find species breed here.
+This is the most outstanding area for birds of prey in Australia and many of the more difficult-to-find species breed here.
 In particular, we shall hope to see the attractive though uncommon Black-breasted Buzzard, the scarce Black Falcon and even the rare and sought-after Grey Falcon.

 Between Marree and Goyder Lagoon, the flat, windswept plains comprise an interesting variety of arid habitats.
 Around the edge of the dried-out clay pans grow a profusion of low succulents and saltbush; this is a particularly good habitat to search for the elusive Ground Cuckooshrike.
-The prime speciality of this habitat, however, is the strikingly-plumaged Orange Chat, and with a little persistence, we should be able to enjoy good views of this gem amongst Outback Australian birds.
+The prime speciality of this habitat, however, is the strikingly plumaged Orange Chat, and with a little persistence, we should be able to enjoy good views of this gem amongst Outback Australian birds.

 Another closely related species, which is also found in the area, is the uncommon and localized Gibberbird (or Gibber Chat), which prefers large, open areas of wind-swept gibber with a sparse covering of dwarf bushes.
 Gibber is an Aboriginal word meaning stone.
 Here, harsh desert conditions of extreme heat and cold, prolonged drought and occasional flash floods have removed the soil, leaving only the gleaming gibber-stones to cover the plains.
 Polished by the wind-blown sand, these stones, large and small, rounded or angular in shape, represent all that remains of the ancient land surface!
 Individual stones may be red, brown-black or translucent quartz, but when seen against the light they all glitter like mirrors scattered across the plains.

-Another species we shall be searching for is the little known Eyrean Grasswren.
-First discovered in 1874, it was not seen again until 1961 and is one of Australia’s least known birds.
+Another species we shall be searching for is the little-known Eyrean Grasswren.
+First discovered in 1874, it was not seen again until 1961 and is one of Australia’s least-known birds.
 It inhabits tall canegrass on the larger, more stable sand dunes and with a little persistence, we should be able to find this rare desert species.
 If there have been good rains in this area we could also be rewarded with fine views of the beautiful Crimson Chat.
 One bird we will have to search diligently for is the extremely well-camouflaged Inland Dotterel, but this beautiful plover is well worth the effort, and also of great interest is the remarkably long-legged Australian Pratincole.
 We will also be on the lookout for the rare and erratic Flock Bronzewing, which can sometimes be seen coming down to drink at small dams.

 We will rapidly come to the conclusion, if we have not done so already, that we have had a remarkable experience during the last few days, both in terms of birds and in terms of scenery, adventure and wilderness travel!

-Southern Australia & Tasmania: Day 20 After some final birding around Port Augusta we will travel southwards to the Adelaide area for an overnight stay, stopping along the way to look for the uncommon and localized Slender-billed Thornbill.
+Afterwards, we will head for Adelaide for an overnight stay, stopping along the way to look for the ‘Adelaide’ form of the Crimson Rosella and the uncommon and localized Slender-billed Thornbill.

-We take a flight across the Bass Strait to Hobart, the capital of Tasmania and a beautiful modern city on a wide blue sound, surrounded by green mountains.
+Southern Australia & Tasmania: Day 21 This morning we take a flight across the Bass Strait to Hobart, the capital of Tasmania and a beautiful modern city on a wide blue sound, surrounded by green mountains.
 Nowadays Tasmania attracts increasing numbers of visitors for whom natural beauty is the prime attraction, but less than 200 years ago Englishmen and Englishwomen viewed a visit to Tasmania in a very different light, for here was the infamous penal settlement of Port Arthur.

 From Hobart, we will make our way to Bruny Island for a two nights stay.
 Lovely Bruny Island will surely be a major highlight of our visit to Tasmania.
 As we take the ferry across to the island we will be on the lookout for Black-faced Cormorant and Kelp Gull.
-Once on land, our attention will be focussed on Tasmania’s rarest endemic and a parrot of restricted distribution, although all of Tasmania’s endemic birds can be found here.
+Once on the island, our attention will be focussed on Tasmania’s rarest endemic and a parrot of restricted distribution, although all of Tasmania’s endemic birds can be found here.

-Southern Australia & Tasmania: Day 22 Bruny Island still has a number of colonies of Forty-spotted Pardalotes, one of Australia’s most endangered species, and with persistence, we should see this delightful little bird.
-The localized Swift Parrot, a summer visitor to Tasmania, is not uncommon in the forests, where endemic residents include Green Rosella, Tasmanian Scrubwren, Tasmanian Thornbill, Yellow Wattlebird, Yellow-throated and Black-headed Honeyeaters, and also Strong-billed Honeyeater, a declining species that clings to the sides of tall eucalypts, tearing off strips of bark in its search for insects and spiders.
+Southern Australia & Tasmania: Day 22 Bruny Island still has some colonies of Forty-spotted Pardalotes, one of Australia’s most endangered species, and with persistence, we should see this delightful little bird.
+Other Tasmanian endemic residents include Tasmanian Boobook, Green Rosella, Tasmanian Scrubwren, Tasmanian Thornbill, Yellow Wattlebird, Yellow-throated and Black-headed Honeyeaters, and also Strong-billed Honeyeater, a declining species that clings to the sides of tall eucalypts, tearing off strips of bark in its search for insects and spiders.
 Dusky Robins perch on fence posts and Scrubtits (a declining species that is becoming harder to find) try to disguise themselves amongst small flocks of scrubwrens.
 Tasmanian Native-hen is quite common in more open, marshy areas, while the fierce-looking Black Currawong tends to favour the higher altitude forests.

 Southern Australia & Tasmania: Day 23 After spending much of the day on Bruny Island we will return to Hobart for an overnight stay.